-NIOSH does not have access to sufficient personnel monitoring, workplace monitoring, or source term data to estimate unmonitored internal exposures for BWXT workers during the periods of AWE operations from January 1, 1959 through December 31, 1959, or from January 1, 1968 through December 31, 1972, regardless of assigned work location.
+NIOSH does not have access to sufficient personnel monitoring, workplace monitoring, or source term data to estimate unmonitored internal exposures for BWXT workers during the period of AWE operations from January 1, 1985 through November 30, 1994.
+Consequently, NIOSH finds that it is not feasible to estimate, with sufficient accuracy, unmonitored internal exposures and resulting doses for the class of employees covered by this evaluation.

-Although NIOSH found that it is not possible to completely reconstruct internal radiation doses for the two specified AWE operations periods at BWXT, NIOSH intends to use any internal monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
-Dose reconstructions for individuals employed at BWXT during the periods from January 1, 1959, through December 31, 1959, or January 1, 1968, through December 31, 1972, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.
+Although NIOSH found that it is not possible to completely reconstruct internal radiation doses for the period from January 1, 1985 through November 30, 1994, NIOSH intends to use any internal monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
+Dose reconstructions for individuals employed at BWXT during the period from January 1, 1985 through November 30, 1994, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.